All dentists applying for a Vocational Training (VT) Number or Orthodontic Vocational Training Number must apply using the eGP21C application form.

 |Continuing Professional Development (CPD) summary log||

-A list of all recommended* postgraduate courses undertaken over the last 5 years and certificates of attendance at all courses should be included.
+The log should contain a list of all recommended* postgraduate courses undertaken over the last 5 years and certificates of attendance at all courses should be included.
 Details should include the date of attendance or on-line, the content and duration of the course, the location of the course, the provider, CPD points awarded and whether there was any 'hands on' practice.
-All of the above data MUST BE completed on the attached CPD log blank template.
+All of the above data MUST BE completed on the attached CPD Log template [DOC].
 Please put courses in chronological order, newest to oldest.

 *The GDC eCPD guidance document and website pages detail the recommended subjects for all dental professionals.
 It also states that dental professionals must complete CPD relevant to their field(s) of practice.